-Saja Kamal is an insta-famous activist and feminist, that is involved in many global platforms.
+Saja Kamal is an insta-famous activist and feminist engaged in many global platforms.
 Apart from her public life, Kamal grew up with a twist.
 She is from a Saudi Arabian father, Rami Kamal, and a Palestinian mother, Fatin Lababidi.
-She was born in England and lived much of her childhood in the Kingdom of Saudi Arabia and is now working in Dubai, UAE.
+She was born in England and lived much of her childhood in the Kingdom of Saudi Arabia.
+Now, she works in Dubai, United Arab Emirates.
+She identifies as Saudi Arabian.

 Saja: “It implies that my answer as to where I am from wasn’t good enough or honest enough of a response.
 It implies that I don’t ‘look’ like where I said I’m from.”